 - Skateboards, roller blades, scooters, etc. may not be ridden on campus.
-These items must be stored in the shed behind the office at the beginning of the school day and remain in one location until afternoon dismissal. - The school is not responsible for lost or damaged items. - Students who ride scooters/e-scooters must park it in one of the two bike cages (located by the PE/600 building and by the 8th grade/400 building).
-Both parking areas are secured by a lock during the school day. - Students must keep their skateboards and rollerblades in the Skate Shed behind the main office.
+These items must be stored in the shed behind the office at the beginning of the school day and remain in one location until afternoon dismissal. - The school is not responsible for lost or damaged items. - Students who ride scooters must park it in one of the two bike cages (located by the PE/600 building and by the 8th grade/400 building).
+Both parking areas are secured by a lock during the school day. - Students must keep their skateboards and rollerblades in the Skate Shed behind the main office. - E-scooters are not allowed to be parked on campus as riders must be sixteen years of age or older to lawfully ride.